Student Group Resource Guide

 • Advise and participate in the conduct of formal meetings and elections to ensure proper procedures are followed.

 The role of the advisor is to provide advice and counsel and serve as a mentor and role model.
 It is not appropriate for advisors to steer the group in a direction that serves the purpose or beliefs of the advisor.
 ASUM-recognized student groups are intended to be student defined and student driven.
 Advisors are to assist student groups in ways that are relevant to the purpose of the group.
 It is inappropriate for advisors to address personal or academic matters that are irrelevant to the activities or business of the group in a club setting.

 Advisors may be replaced at any time if student members are dissatisfied with their participation or lack thereof.
-In the event of either an advisor being replaced or resigning from the position, notice must be given promptly to Phoebe Hunter, ASUM Office Manager.
+In the event of either an advisor being replaced or resigning from the position, notice must be given promptly to Jessica Goodman, ASUM Office Manager.